tombh/dharma-api/README.md

 **`search=`**

-Searches all the text fields of including permalinks for the given string.
+Searches all the text fields including permalinks for the given string.

 **`order=`**